Most people probably don’t consider their life insurance policies when tax season rolls around. Perhaps they should.

 There are instances where federal and state estate taxes can kick in on the proceeds of a life insurance payout, depending on particular circumstances.
 If your life insurance policy is part of a large estate, talking to a financial professional might be worthwhile.

 Whole life insurance builds up cash value over time as you pay premiums.
-This is money that grows without the IRS taking a bite.
-And it can become an important nest egg for your future.
+This is money that grows without the IRS taking a current bite.
+And the accumulated funds can be important in the future.

 Money borrowed or taken from the cash value of a life insurance policy is not subject to taxes up to the “cost basis” – the amount paid into the policy through premiums.